Inclusion and diversity at Faber Music

 Over half of our executive board are women and the female/male balance within our senior management is currently 50/50.
-But we have not yet made sufficient progress in addressing other under-represented parts of the creative community.
-Staff recruitment will in future actively seek out and encourage applications from minority ethnic and other under-represented parts of society, with the aim of broadening the recruitment talent pool and, in turn, our staff culture and outlook on the creative sectors we serve.
+We are 100% committed to addressing the inbalance amongst other under-represented parts of the creative community.
+We are an equal opportunities employer and welcome applications regardless of race, gender, disability, age, religion and sexual orientation.
+We aim to broaden the recruitment talent pool and, in turn, our staff culture and outlook on the creative sectors we serve.

 Recognising the centrality of music education to our business, both as a specialised educational publisher and as a publisher of compositional talent trained through tertiary level and beyond, we will open a new dialogue with the educational sector, at both pre- and post-18 level.
 We will offer business experience and financial support by allocating some expenditure budget each year to encourage increased inclusion and diversity within this sector.
 We hope that this will contribute to positive change in the cultural breadth and creativity of future leading composers and industry professionals.

 We have undertaken an initial piece of work with Creative Access, a not-for-profit social enterprise which helps young people from minority ethnic backgrounds to secure training and employment opportunities within the creative sector.
 We will maintain connections with Creative Access and other complementary organisations within our sector as we implement our action plan and define a new inclusion policy for the company.

 The future and our publishing list